What is Ketamine Assisted Psychotherapy? A Simple Guide

 Writing & Authorship Disclosure

-This content was authored by Lucrezia Mangione, LCPC, LPC, NCC, BC-TMH, DCEP.
+This content of What is Ketamine Assisted Psychotherapy was authored by Lucrezia Mangione, LCPC, LPC, NCC, BC-TMH, DCEP.
 AI-assisted tools were used during the writing process to support clarity and organization.
 All professional insights and conclusions reflect her research on the subject, clinical training and experience.

 Clarity Call Purple 1